Servants' Characters Act 1792: Provisions

-Repeal
+Subsequent developments

+Section 7 of the act was repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1871 (34 & 35 Vict. c.
+116), which came into force on 21 August 1871.

 The act was recommended for repeal by the eighteenth report on statute law repeals published by the Law Commission and the Scottish Law Commission in January 2008.
 The law commissions contended that the law was obsolete, superseded by more recent laws.
 The law commissions thought that a criminal offence of providing misleading references was out of step with current practice, where such matters were prosecuted under civil law (for example as a tort of deceit).
 Where a criminal prosecution is desired they noted that the Fraud Act 2006 allows for the prosecution of the provider or user of false references to gain employment as fraud by false representation, where the intent is to make a financial gain.

+The whole act was for Scotland and section 6 of the act for England and Wales was repealed by section 1(1) of, and group 1 of part I of schedule 1 to, the Statute Law (Repeals) Act 1993, which came into force on 5 November 1993.

-The entire act was repealed by section 1 of, and part 3 of schedule 1 to, the Statute Law (Repeals) Act 2008 on 21 July 2008.
+The whole act for England and Wales was repealed by section 1(1) of, and part 3 of schedule 1 to, the Statute Law (Repeals) Act 2008, which came into force on 21 July 2008.